Origins Available: Italian

 Discovered in the immigration and passenger lists were a number of people bearing the name Agostino:

-Agostino Settlers in the United States in the 19th Century
+Agostino Settlers in United States in the 19th Century

-Agostino Settlers in the United States in the 20th Century
+Agostino Settlers in United States in the 20th Century

 - Angelo Agostino, aged 22, who emigrated to America from Palombara, in 1903

 - Angela Agostino, aged 19, who landed in America from Supino Roma, in 1905

 - Andrea Agostino, aged 24, who settled in America from Acuto, Italy, in 1905

 - Amuniziato Agostino, aged 24, who emigrated to the United States from S. Gorgio M., Italy, in 1911

 - Adamo Agostino, aged 39, who landed in America from Cantiano, Italy, in 1913